International English

 covid-19-statement-individual-image-2

-The range of Intersurgical breathing filters and HEMF's have been independently tested and proven to be highly efficient at preventing the passage of bacteria and viruses in the healthcare environment.
+The range of Intersurgical breathing filters and HMEF's have been independently tested and proven to be highly efficient at preventing the passage of bacteria and viruses in the healthcare environment.

 covid-19-statement-individual-image-3